IBM/cloud-native-starter/documentation/MinishiftDeployment.md

 ![Istio is installed](../images/minishift-istio.png)

 There were a couple of instructions displayed at the end of the cluster setup.
 Ignore these instructions.
-The `minishift-scripts/setup-project.sh` script in the next step will setup every correctly.
+The `minishift-scripts/setup-project.sh` script in the next step will setup everything correctly.
 It will also disable mTLS for our project which is the default for Maistra/Istio on Minishift but currently not supported by Cloud Native Starter.

 Now open the OpenShift dashboard (`minishift console`), login as admin/admin, open the 'istio-system' project (you may need to click on "View All" to see it), then search for application "Kiali".